 We ended up using a couple temporary wall hooks on either side of the doors to hang the curtains.
 See white circle indicators towards the top of the image above.
 We also stuck 36″ dowel rods into the top portion of each curtain panel for extra support, then overlapped the dowels by a few inches in the middle where the panels met up to form one longer, 6-ft curtain.

-To embellish the backdrop, I turned to with high-impact, low cost elements: BALLOONS!
-A couple mylar stars ($2 each) and one big script balloon ($6) did the trick.
+To embellish the backdrop, I turned to with high-impact, low-cost elements: BALLOONS!
+A couple of mylar stars ($2 each) and one big script balloon ($6) did the trick.
 I also added a few tassels pulled off a tissue tassel garland that hung elsewhere in the party.

 Here’s exactly what I spent and where: